gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 A uni-directional relationship reads one way in the forward direction and another way in the reverse direction.

-A relationship type that is uni-direction uses separate *labels* for its source and target.
+A relationship type that is uni-directional uses separate *labels* for its source and target.
 The example below is for the *wrote / written by* relationship type which is just one type, but with two different labels *wrote* and *written by*.
 From an archivist's perspective, this one type will seem like two different types which is exactly the intention.